GitTorre/ContainerObserver/README.md

 - Clone the repo.
 - Install the FO nupkg into the ContainerObserver project by PackageReference in ContainerObserver.csproj.
 By Default, it will install the Windows SelfContained package from nuget.org.
   For Linux, just reference the Linux SelfContained package and change the RuntimeIdentifier in ContainerObserver.csproj to linux-x64.
 All of the packages are Microsoft-signed.
   NOTE: Unless you have already installed .NET Core 3.1.x on the target server, you must reference the SelfContained nuget package for the desired OS platform.
+  **If you add new packages to this project to extend capabilities, then, as always, you must place ALL related dependencies into the same folder as ContainerObserver.dll.
+You can create a new folder under Plugins directory (say, ContainerObserver) and place plugin dll and its dependencies there if you deploy multiple FO plugins, for example.**
 - Update the ContainerObserver appTarget and CPU/Mem threshold values in the [containerobserver.config.json](/ContainerObserver/containerobserver.config.json) file.
 - Build.